711th Special Operations Squadron: Reserve special operations

 The squadron's primary mission changed in late 1995 as the unit transitioned to the MC-130E Combat Talon I aircraft.
 In its new role, the squadron provided long-range clandestine delivery of special operations forces and equipment.
 It periodically deployed personnel and aircraft to support special operations contingency operations worldwide, as well as numerous humanitarian missions.
 Beginning on 1 October 1997, the 711th also provided the flight portion of MC-130E Combat Talon I training for both Air Force Special Operations Command and Air Force Reserve Command.

 After September 2001, the 711th frequently deployed aircraft and personnel to Iraq and Afghanistan in support of Operation Iraqi Freedom and Operation Enduring Freedom.

 The squadron ended forty-two years of operating with the Hercules in 2013, when it transitioned into the PZL C-145 Skytruck short takeoff and landing aircraft.
 The unit's new mission is aviation foreign internal defense.
 Aviation foreign internal defense is a special operations forces mission employing airmen as combat aviation advisors to assess, train, advise and assist foreign nations in aviation.
 It supports friendly nations to assist the United States in achieving strategic political and military goals.
 In this mission, the squadron is a reserve associate unit operating and maintaining aircraft of the 6th Special Operations Squadron a colocated regular unit.

+In 2015, the 711th SOS shares a building, flightline, aircraft and mission with the active-duty 6th Special Operations Squadron at Duke Field.
+The 6th moved from Hurlburt Field to Duke Field in 2012, as the 711th transitioned from the MC-130E to the foreign internal defense role, the two units jointly assuming the new mission.
+"As the only two Air Force operational squadrons performing this mission, their deployment tempo is best described as continuous averaging around one deployment a month."

-On 15 December 2022, the squadron retired the C-145A from U.S. service.
-According to Task & Purpose, the squadron is due to be inactivated.
+On 15 December 2022, the squadron retired the C-145A from active service.
+According to two 2022 articles in Task & Purpose, the 711th was programmed to be inactivated.
+However the 711th was still shown on the 919th Special Operations Wing's af.mil website at the time as an active squadron.

+On 28 February 2025 the Air Force announced the 711th would be stationed at Hurlburt Field and operate the Lockheed AC-130J Ghostrider.